alda-lang/alda/CONTRIBUTING.md

 handles OSC messages containing lower-level instructions pertaining to audio playback.

-The player supports live coding in that it allows one to define, modify, and loop patterns during playback.
+The player supports live coding in that it allows you to define, modify, and loop patterns during playback.

-For more info, see the [README](player) in the `player/` folder of this repo.
+For more info, see the [README](player/README.md) in the `player/` folder of this repo.

 [osc-intro]: http://opensoundcontrol.org/introduction-osc